Rainily/COMP472_Project_1/README.md

 2. Extract it in a folder.
 3. Open console.
 3. Change the console directory to the concerning folder.
+4. Open IndonesianDotPuzzle.py.
+5. Go to line 680.
+6. Change the second argument of all the functions to the test file name (without the .txt).
+Ex: for test.txt enter the string 'test'
-4. Run the command "python IndonesianDotPuzzle.py".
+7. Run the command "python IndonesianDotPuzzle.py".